-14. COLOR DAY/DRESS DOWN GUIDELINES-clothing must be appropriate for school/church.
-If leggings are worn, the top MUST come down to mid-thigh.
+- 14. COLOR DAY/DRESS DOWN GUIDELINES-clothing must be appropriate for school/church.
+If leggings are worn, the top MUST come down t mid-thigh.
+Ripped jeans must have tights or leggings worn underneath.
+PAJAMA PANTS ARE NOT TO BE WORN FOR COLOR DAYS. - 15.
+Students are not allowed to carry purses, backpacks, or other such items during the school day.